 To see the other ways which I communicate my research and interests in history, please take a look at the Outreach Page or feel free to contact me.

-In the Autumn Semester of 2015 I taught two weekly tutorials on Early Modern Europe to first year undergraduates (twelve students in each class) at the University of Edinburgh.
+In 2015-2016, I taught two weekly tutorials for undergraduates at the University of Edinburgh.
 The course focused on how European society has changed as a result of the interplay of major economic, social, religious, political and cultural developments.
 Our tutorials featured a wide chronological and thematic span covering gender, environment, micro-history methods, the Renaissance legacy, the Reformation(s), Thirty Years’ War, the Scientific Revolution, Fiscal-Military Statehood, Enlightenment, and the French Revolution.
 In addition I provided fortnightly pastoral support and graded essays (2,000 words) and primary source exercises/gobbet work (500-700 words).

-In the Spring Semester 2016, I tutored on a follow-on course looking at the emergence of Modern Europe since the French Revolution.
-The course organiser provided me with great freedom in the tutorial topics and material, and I was allowed to construct my own reading list and seminar content.
-As a result I provided students with open-minded methods to approach European History.
+In 2016, I tutored on the emergence of Modern Europe since the French Revolution to the Fall of the Berlin Wall.
+I was constructed my own syllabus and seminar content.
+As a result, I provided students with open-minded methods to approach European History.
 We not only covered core historical texts and readings but also discussed artworks, architecture, literature, and music as primary sources.
-Each week my syllabus included a “For the Curious” section which suggested these types of relevant materials as a compliment to our standard reading material.
+I included a “For the Curious” section which suggested these types of relevant materials as a compliment to our reading material each week.
 This proved a huge success with students.

-After my research stay at the Austrian Academy of Sciences in the Autumn Semester of 2016, I returned to Edinburgh in January 2017 and restarted my role as tutor for two groups on a new course which sought to expand undergraduates’ understanding of the Early Modern era into a global perspective.
+From 2017 onward, I taught on a new course which sought to expand undergraduates’ understanding of the Early Modern era into a global perspective.
 Our seminar classes reflected this aim by discussing constructs of ‘Europe’ and ‘Modernity,’ the conquest of Peru, minorities across cultures, economic divergences, knowledge and science in the Iberian Empires, global enlightenment, international trade and consumerism, as well as social relations/classes in the Aztec, Chinese and Swedish cultures.
 In addition to pastoral support I also marked coursework in the form of mid-terms (1,500 words) and end-of-semester essays (2,500 words).

-At the same time (Spring 2017), I also tutored American History of the 20th Century from the Spanish-American War to inauguration of President Trump.
-Given this was the first to fall during the Trump Presidency, students were particularly keen to explore the history of current debates in American History; as a result I adapted my weekly seminars to feature a concluding segment on ‘how topic X is relevant today.’
+In 2017, I also taught Modern American History of the 20th Century from the Spanish-American War to inauguration of President Trump.
+Given this was the first to fall during the Trump Presidency, students were particularly keen to explore the history of current debates in American History.
+I adapted my weekly seminars as a result to feature a concluding segment on how our historical discussion reflected today’s news.
 For each discussion I provided them with contemporary material from a wide range of political and social commentators.
-The fresh approach was very well received amongst my students and the course successfully made them aware of the importance of historical knowledge to our current situation.
+This fresh approach was very well received among students and the course made them aware of the importance of historical knowledge to our current situation.

 “Having Jon as my tutor improved my entire experience of the course.
 He recommended a plethora of supplementary material that was interesting, informative, and aided my understanding of the topics.
 I really enjoyed the range of perspectives we were introduced to thanks to Jon.
 The group and individual discussions especially improved my confidence in the seminar setting.
 Jon is a fantastic teacher and I enjoyed every tutorial and looked forward to them every week.”Lindsay